markajleejr/The-Secure-Forge/about.markdown

 ---
 layout: page
-title: About The Secure Forge
+title: About
 permalink: /about/
 ---

-# About The Secure Forge
+# The Secure Forge

 Welcome to *The Secure Forge*, where innovation and passion meet cybersecurity expertise.
 My name is Mark Lee, and this platform is a reflection of my journey, skills, and dedication to securing the digital frontier.